kennysmithed/oels2020/index.md

 ## Assessment

-Two pieces, due on 12th November and 17th December, all other details TBC.
+Two pieces, due on 12th November and 17th December, full details in [the assignment brief](AssignmentBrief.pdf).

 ## Course Materials